mEyob/ds-challenge/README.md

 ```

 ### What are the most expensive parts?
 What is the price distribution?
+> **Assumption**: I assumed that "parts" in this question refers to the item being purchased described by the *Item Name* column.

 The top ten most expensive items are